donker008/rcoedo.github.io/content/post/hugo-static-site-generator.md

 ```
 Note that we've passed the option `--buildDrafts` to tell hugo to generate pages for our drafts too, otherwise drafts will be ignored.

-*Hugo* also comes with a server capable of live reloading your browser and a watcher for your files.
+*Hugo* also comes with a server capable of live reloading your browser and a file watcher.
 Every time you save a file
 *Hugo* will recompile the changes and reload your browser.
 All this process is very fast so you will get almost instant feedback.
-To run the server execute, run `hugo server --watch --buildDrafts`.
+To run the server execute the command `hugo server --watch --buildDrafts`.

 Now open <a href="http://localhost:1313/" target="_blank">localhost:1313</a> on your browser and make some changes to `my-first-post.md`.
 You'll see how *Hugo* compiles the changes and reloads your browser.
 Cool, isn't it?